- About JCG

 All staff must co-operate by:

 - Taking reasonable care for their own and others’ health and safety

 - Using materials and equipment in accordance with the manufacturers’ guidelines and training

 - Informing the Site Manager or the Facilities Department at once of any perceived hazard in the workplace or shortcoming in the protection for employees

-- Ensuring all possible control measures have be implemented before any work or activity takes place
+- Ensuring all possible control measures have been implemented before any work or activity takes place

 - 24 hrs hospitalisation

-- that prevent the injured person from continuing at his/her normal work, or absence for more than three (3) days, and;
+- That prevent the injured person from continuing at his/her normal work, or absence for more than three (3) days,

-- Accidents/incidents involving a student/pupil/contractor or a visitor (member of the public) (Lawful or unlawful) on any of the College’s premises requiring emergency service transfer to hospital.
+- And of accidents/incidents involving a staff, student, contractor or a visitor (member of the public) (Lawful or unlawful) on any of the College’s premises requiring emergency service transfer to hospital.

 - The office will inform parents/guardians if students are involved.